guerkchen/Git-Deploy/README.md

 ## Acknowledgements

-* [Vicente Guerra](https://www.github.com/vicenteguerra) - For their original work on the [git deploy](https://github.com/vicenteguerra/git-deploy) script which this project is based off of.
+* [Vicente Guerra](https://www.github.com/vicenteguerra) - For their original work on the [git deploy](https://github.com/vicenteguerra/git-deploy) script which this project is based on.